Our Christian Heritage

 WATCH THE FULL EPISODE HERE

 A surprising number of Gospel songs in our hymnals come from central Pennsylvania.
-In this episode, Dr. Loyer, the archivist for the Susquehanna Conference of the United Methodist Church, talks about these songs and the stories behind them.
+In this episode, Dr. Milton Loyer, the archivist for the Susquehanna Conference of the United Methodist Church, talks about these songs and the stories behind them.

 S1E5: Bob and Mary Shaffer on The Old Rugged Cross Church and Museum